 Your lymphatic system is like an inner highway that carries white blood cells through your body.

-When you’re sick, you might notice your lymph nodes -- small glands in your neck, groin, armpits, and behind your knees -- are swollen.
+When you’re sick, you might notice your lymph nodes -- small glands in your neck, groin, armpits, and under your chin -- are swollen.
 This is normal.
 It means your immune system has kicked into high gear to get rid of infection.

 Lymph nodes are also filters for your immune system.
 They catch germs and dead or damaged cells and destroy them.